 Why isn't the Fire District included in the budget?
 The Fire District is a separate and independent taxing district.
 While residents pay taxes to fund the Fire District, this budget is not approved by the Board of Selectmen and Board of Finance and residents do not vote on this budget at referendum.
 Instead, the Fire District passes their budget and sets the mill rate at their annual meeting held in May, which is open to the public.
-The Fire District anticipates an increase of 0.03 mills for FY21/22, which results in a total mill rate of 1.22.
+The Fire District established a mill rate of 1.19 mills for Fiscal Year 2020/2021.